Multicultural Council of Saskatchewan

 Rhonda can be reached by email at email@example.com or by phone at 306-721-6267.

 Titilayo relocated to Canada mainly to reunite with her family and make it home as well.
 Since 2009, Titilayo has had the great pleasure of working together with many organizations in developing and facilitating multicultural events in Saskatchewan.
-She is currently an Administrative Assistant with Multicultural Council of Saskatchewan, which is responsible for promoting multiculturalism across the province.
+She is currently an Executive Assistant with Multicultural Council of Saskatchewan, which is responsible for promoting multiculturalism across the province.

 Titilayo holds a Diploma in Marketing Management and a Bachelor degree in Business Administration, both from Olabisi Onabanjo University in Nigeria.
 She also obtained a Master’s Certificate in Business from the University of Regina and has attended several seminars and training sessions focusing on Administration, Leadership, Organizational Behaviour, and Strategic Management.